fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 sidebarCollapsible: false
 ---

-The Core of Fleek Network offers a foundational layer to enable developers to build and deploy Edge Services efficiently.

-It abstracts away the development complexities of Consensus, Cryptography, Storage and Peer-to-peer Networking, amongst others, in order to simplify things conceptually.

-It frees developers and teams to focus on what matters the most to reach business goals.

-## TLDR;
+## Overview

 When a client requests a Service, the protocol determines the best route to the nodes where the service replicas and workload allocates.

 Once the computation is successful, the data streaming routes to the client.
 On-client request fulfillment, a proof of delivery is generated containing cryptographically secured metadata about the original request, any parts involved and the resources consumed.

-The Delivery Acknowledgements are stored locally in the participating node memory pools, rolled-up to the protocol consensus at the end of each Epoch.
+The Delivery Acknowledgements are stored locally in the participating node memory pools, rolled-up to the protocol consensus consistently throughout the Epoch.
 This agreement forms by a random committee of any healthy Nodes that use the information provided to reward the Nodes fairly.

 ## Protocol